 2018 NAEYC Public Policy Forum- Indiana Team

-The 2018 NAEYC Public Policy Forum will take place March 4th-6th, 2018 in Washington, D.C.
+The 2018 NAEYC Public Policy Forum took place March 4th-6th, 2018 in Washington, D.C.
 The forum convenes affiliate staff and members to both learn about, and discuss the issues and legislation that are of critical importance to early learning this year.
 Forum participants will:

 - Get the tools resources, and experiences needed to become an effective early childhood education advocate

 - Interact with peers who have experience in public policy and expand network of support

 - Meet with legislators and start building long-lasting relations with their offices